Chincode123/Gymnasiearbete-Dronare/README.md

 ```
 This part of the code updates the drone's sensor readings and calculates the required power for each motor, if the drone is activated.
 - Firstly, the `update` method from the [Orientation](DroneLibrary/Orientation.h) class is called in order to collect, and proccess, data from the drone's gyroscope.
-- Secondly, the new values are passed into the [`MotorController`](DroneLibrary/MotorController.h) class' `calculatePower`-method in order to calculate the optimal motor powers for the current moment.
+- Secondly, the new values are passed into the [`MotorController`](#motorcontroller) class' `calculatePower` method in order to calculate the optimal motor powers for the current moment.
 - Lastley, the `Arduino` `analogWrite` function is used with digital pins in order to create a `PWM` signal to the motors.

 If the drone isn't activated, it periodically sends a message to the controller which displays that it is connected and ready to be activated.